eliegkassouf/passwordless-security-guide-for-beginners/README.md

 # Elie's Passwordless & Security Guide for Beginners

 ## Intro
-- ℹ️ It's 4AM where I'm located.
-I'm taking a little break from work to write this.
-- ✳️ I will revise this at a later time and update any discrepancies.
 - ❓ Why am I writing this?
   - I've seen a lot of terrible implementations of "security" and how people handle data carelessly.
   - Security is a very large concern now a days and everyone needs to feel safe and understand that you cannot be easily breached.